 Today, the party is not only focused on environmental issues and climate change, but a much broader spectrum of topics including education, social justice and consumer policies.

-The immensely popular and staunchly conservative Kretschmann has since been re-elected — and this year openly backed CDU leader Angela Merkel for a fourth term in office.
+The immensely popular and staunchly conservative Kretschmann has since been re-elected — and in 2017 openly backed CDU leader Angela Merkel for a fourth term in office.